NDIS reforms

 NDIS Community Catch Ups

-Minister Shorten is hosting a series of events in May where he will answer your questions about NDIS reform.
+Minister Shorten hosted a series of in-person and online events in May and early June 2024, where he answered questions about NDIS reform.

 NDIS Review Town Halls